shenweichen/Book-information-management-system-based-on-OneThink/README.md

+# Installation and configuration instructions
-# Local Server Config
+## Local Server Config
 1. Install `wampserver2.5-Apache-2.4.9-Mysql-5.6.17-php5.5.12-64b` to `D:\wamp`
 2. Install `Firefox 38.0.5`
 3. clone repo to `D:\wamp\www\OnethinkBt3`
 ![s](./docs/local_server_config.png)
-# Create Database and Add User
+## Create Database and Add User

 **If you have configured the root user and root password, you can install it directly with the root user.
 You don't need this step.**